nir-programmer/shopify-project/README.md

 - Manage settings.
 - Manage Orders.

-### TThe following video demonstrates a number of product management related actions that an employee of a company with the role of admin can perform when using the site:
+### The following video demonstrates a number of product management related actions that an employee of a company with the role of admin can perform when using the site:

 1. login
 2. Show all products (including sorting, searching, and pagination)